tahlstrom95/Thinking_With_Timmy.github.io/README.md

 Hello Everyone!

 My name is Timmy Ahlstrom, a data analytics consultant based out of San Francisco.
 I created this blog to entertain me during these tough Coronoa Virus times.
-THe objective of this blog is to highlight my passion for advanced analytics and demonstrate my mastery of the subject.
-I plan on having my analysis' being industry agnostic to show, regardless of type of data, I can find product, market, and customer insights.
+The objective of this blog is to highlight my passion for advanced analytics and demonstrate my mastery of the subject.
+I plan on having my analysis being industry agnostic to show, regardless of type of data, I can find product, market, and customer insights.

 In my 3 years with Accenture, I have worked for several fortune 500 companies by leading E2E delivery of business transformations, developing product & customer marketing strategies, and identifying data segments to craft business segmentation strategies and cases